-1 Accountability applications are uses of performance results about identifiable, accountable entities to make judgments and decisions as a consequence of performance, such as reward, recognition, punishment, payment, or selection (e.g., public reporting, accreditation, licensure, professional certification, health information technology incentives, performancebased payment, network inclusion/exclusion).
+&lt;sup>1 Accountability applications are uses of performance results about identifiable, accountable entities to make judgments and decisions as a consequence of performance, such as reward, recognition, punishment, payment, or selection (e.g., public reporting, accreditation, licensure, professional certification, health information technology incentives, performancebased payment, network inclusion/exclusion).
 Selection is the use of performance results to make or affirm choices regarding providers of healthcare or health plans.

-2 An eMeasure that has not been tested sufficiently to meet endorsement criteria may be eligible for Approval for Trial Use.
+&lt;sup>2 An eCQM that has not been tested sufficiently to meet endorsement criteria may be eligible for Approval for Trial Use.
 Time-limited endorsement is no longer available.

-based measures, composite performance measures, eMeasures), except where indicated for a specific type of measure.
+based measures, composite performance measures, and eCQMs), except where indicated for a specific type of measure.

-For composite performance measures, the following subcriteria apply to each of the component measures: 1a; 1b (also composite); 2b3 (also composite); 2b4; 2b6; 2b7; 4c (also composite); 5a and 5b (also composite).
+For composite performance measures, the following subcriteria apply to each of the component measures: 1a; 1b (also composite); 2b2 (also composite); 2b3; 2b5; 2b6; 4b2 (also composite); 5a and 5b (also composite).